Kyle Korver: 2013–14 season

 On July 12, 2013, Korver re-signed with the Hawks to a four-year, $24 million contract.
 On December 6, 2013, Korver passed the NBA record for most consecutive games with a made three-pointer (90) originally set by Dana Barros (89).
 The streak eventually ended at 127 games on March 5, 2014.
 Korver finished the 2013–14 season with a 47.2 percent three-point shooting percentage which led the NBA.
+It broke Tyronn Lue's (45.7%) franchise single-season three-point percentage (47.2%) record.

 2014–15 season: All-Star selection

 On December 15, 2014, Korver passed Jason Richardson for 15th all-time in three-pointers made.
 Five days later, in the Hawks' 104–97 win over the Houston Rockets, Korver scored a game-high 22 points and made all four of his free-throw attempts.
 This gave him 49 consecutive made free-throws on the season to set a new Hawks franchise record.
 The streak ended at 50 in the Hawks' next game against the Dallas Mavericks.
 On February 10, 2015, Korver received his first NBA All-Star selection as a reserve for the Eastern Conference in the 2015 NBA All-Star Game, replacing the injured Dwyane Wade.
 At 33 years and 11 months old, he became the fourth-oldest first-time All-Star.
 On March 11, in a loss to the Denver Nuggets, Korver passed Kobe Bryant for 12th on the all-time three-pointers made list.
-Four days later, in a win over the Los Angeles Lakers, Korver left the game with a broken nose after taking an offensive foul from Ed Davis with 8:59 left in the first half.
+Four days later in a win over the Los Angeles Lakers, Korver left the game with a broken nose after taking an offensive foul from Ed Davis with 8:59 left in the first half.
 The injury ended a streak of 51 consecutive games with a three-pointer by Korver, who missed both of his shots from behind the arc.
 After missing three games with the injury, he returned to action on March 22 against the San Antonio Spurs with protective gear on his face to cover the nose.
-Despite having the mask, on March 31, 2015, against the Milwaukee Bucks, Korver made four straight long-range shots, including three 3-pointers, in a 65-second span.
+Despite having the mask on March 31, 2015, Korver made four straight long-range shots, including three 3-pointers, in a 65-second span against the Milwaukee Bucks.
 Korver led the league in three-point shooting percentage for a third time (the second year in a row) with a 49.2%, which still stands as an Atlanta Hawks single-season franchise record.

 On April 29, 2015, Korver was named the recipient of the Joe Dumars Trophy for winning the 2014–15 NBA Sportsmanship Award.
 During the 2015 playoffs, Korver suffered a right ankle sprain playing against the Cleveland Cavaliers on May 22 in the Eastern Conference Finals.
 The following day, he was ruled out for the rest of the playoffs.